coder/code-server/README.md

 # code-server

-Code-server allows you to run [VS Code](https://github.com/Microsoft/vscode) on any machine anywhere and access it using a web browser.
+code-server allows you to run [VS Code](https://github.com/Microsoft/vscode) on any machine anywhere and access it using a web browser.

 ![Screenshot](./docs/assets/screenshot.png)